emacsmirror/enhanced-evil-paredit/README.md

 ![License](https://img.shields.io/github/license/jamescherti/enhanced-evil-paredit.el)
 ![](https://raw.githubusercontent.com/jamescherti/enhanced-evil-paredit.el/main/.images/made-for-gnu-emacs.svg)

 The **enhanced-evil-paredit** package prevents parenthesis imbalance when using *evil-mode* with *paredit*.
-It intercepts *evil-mode* modifier commands (such as delete, change, paste, and yank) and blocks their execution if they would break parenthetical structure.
-This ensures your Lisp code maintains proper syntax while preserving evil-mode's powerful editing capabilities.
+It intercepts *evil-mode* commands such as delete, change, and paste, blocking their execution if they would break the parenthetical structure.
+This guarantees that your Lisp code remains syntactically correct while retaining the editing features of *evil-mode*.

 ## Installation